tiefenthaler/uv-datascience-project-template/docs/guides/cookiecutter.md

 The main configuration for cookiecutter is in `cookiecutter.json`.
 This file defines all variables that can be customized when creating a new project.
 Key options in this template include:

+Additionally, the generated project will include a `settings.toml` file for managing application-specific settings and parameters.
+These settings can be overridden by environment variables for flexible deployment.

 ```json
 {
     "project_name": "project-name",